videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/api/sdk-reference/meeting-class/events.md

 ### livestream-state-changed

-- This event will be emitted when the state of livestream the meeting is changed.
+- This event will be emitted when the meeting's livestream status changed.

 #### Event callback parameters